-Our mission to provide high quality music education to people of all ages, interests, abilities, and backgrounds is best understood by hearing stories from our students.
-If you have a story you’d like to share, please contact our Director of Community Engagement, Stephanie Foley Davis at firstname.lastname@example.org.
+Our mission at The Music Academy is to provide high quality music education to people of all ages, interests, abilities, and backgrounds.
+It is best understood by hearing stories from our students.
+If you have a story you’d like to share, please contact our Director of Community Engagement, Stephanie Foley Davis at email@example.com.

-Following is the personal story of Alice Hodgkins, a cello student of Kellie Burgess:
+The following is the personal story of Alice Hodgkins, a cello student of Kellie Burgess.

 I remember my mother pointing out a boy playing a violin at church one Sunday, and telling me I was going to play something like that, except bigger.
 I couldn’t quite comprehend how you could prop something much bigger under your chin, but I believed her, and when I was told few weeks later that it was time for my first cello lesson, I thundered down the stairs in excitement.
 I was five years old.
 I’ve been taking lessons here at the Music Academy ever since.